 A/B testing is a core part of any successful developer's monetization playbook.
-To improve your KPIs, you should test just about everything - from rolling out new ad units and optimizing waterfalls, to deciding if in-app bidding is right for you.
+To improve your KPIs, you should test just about everything - from rolling out new ad units and optimizing waterfalls, to determining your ad strategy using capping and pacing.
 By A/B testing changes in your monetization strategy, you can make data-driven decisions, minimize risk, and increase revenue.
 Here are 5 of the most important A/B tests you should run.

-The key metric to look for when A/B testing bidding versus waterfall monetization is ARPDAU.
-You should also keep a close eye on metrics like eCPM and impressions.
-If these KPIs are performing stronger in the bidding test group, you can be confident that bidding is right for your game and begin to roll it out fully.
+The key metric to look for when A/B testing a new ad network is ARPDAU.
+You should also keep a close eye on metrics like eCPM, engagement rate, and retention.

 You’ll be able to find these KPIs in the reporting dashboard of your mediation platform, and even run the A/B test inside the platform, too.
-For example, ironSource’s bidding test tool helps you come to a fast decision about your monetization strategy, with minimal effort.
-Instead of spending time creating new waterfalls or new instances, you can simply turn on the bidders and click a button to start the A/B test.
+For example, ironSource’s quick A/B test tool helps you come to a fast decision about your monetization strategy, with minimal effort.
 This means you can start increasing revenue as soon as possible, without wasting time on operational overheads.

 2. Test waterfall optimization